-- District Rule 331 (Fugitive Emission Inspection and Maintenance): The following exemptions were applied for in the permittee's Inspection and Maintenance Plan and approved by the District: - Section B.2.b for components buried below the ground. - Section B.2.c for stainless steel tube fittings. - District Rule 344 (Petroleum Sumps, Pits and Well Cellars): The post primary sumps and pits at the California Coast Lease have surface areas less than 1,000 sq. ft., and thus are exempt from this rule based on Section B.4.
+- District Rule 321 (Solvent Cleaning Operations): Section D.4 exempts solvent wipe cleaning operations from the requirements of this rule. - District Rule 331 (Fugitive Emission Inspection and Maintenance): The following exemptions were applied for in the permittee's Inspection and Maintenance Plan and approved by the District: - Section B.2.b for components buried below the ground. - Section B.2.c for stainless steel tube fittings. - District Rule 344 (Petroleum Sumps, Pits and Well Cellars): The post primary sumps and pits at the California Coast Lease have surface areas less than 1,000 sq. ft., and thus are exempt from this rule based on Section B.4.
 The well cellars are subject to Section D.3 of this rule.
 Compliance with this rule reduces well cellar emissions by 70-percent.
 For future modifications, compliance with District Regulation VIII (New Source Review) ensures that future modifications to the facility will comply with these regulations.